ttetrafon/practice/language/random generation/markov chain/thoughts.md

 Try out bigrams and trigrams and see what strikes the balance between creative and normal sounding.

 I added a layer of complexity which really helped the results even if I can't figure out why.
-The program first selected 12 random letters (with a certain amount of vowels) and then the markov chain was restricted to only using those 12 numbers for each name.
+The program first selected 12 random letters (with a certain amount of vowels) and then the markov chain was restricted to only using those 12 letters for each name.
 Worked like magic for some reason.